Coombaa/TTAutoRecord/README.md

 - SSD - Recommended to keep things running smoothly, of course you can offload recordings to a hard drive for storage.
 - 50Mbps FTTC/FTTP internet connection recommended.

 If you can, I would suggest having a PC/Server dedicated to running this.
-I have done my best to minimise the amount of requests to TikTok, however their webpages are incredibly demanding to render so it may cause other applications to lag.
+I have done my best to minimize the amount of requests to TikTok, however their webpages are incredibly demanding to render so it may cause other applications to lag.

 ## Prerequisites